leoshimo/vrs/README.md

 These processes are implemented as [green threads](https://en.wikipedia.org/wiki/Green_thread), and are lightweight compared to OS processes.
-Processes are scheduled on multiple cores in an IO-aware manner.
+Processes are scheduled on multiple cores using nonblocking IO.

 Each process has a single logical thread of execution.
-CPU-bound and IO-bound work is transparent at process level, but the runtime schedules work such that a processes waiting for IO or running CPU-intensive work do not block cores.
+CPU-bound and IO-bound work is transparent at process level, but the runtime schedules work such that a IO or CPU-bound work do not block cores.

-While processes are preemptively scheduled, each process can create fibers, which can be used for cooperative multitasking, coroutines, infinite generators, etc within a single service.
+While processes are preemptively scheduled, each process can create fibers, which can be used for cooperative multitasking, coroutines, infinite generators, etc within a single process.

 Millions of processes can run on a single machine, without a single process halting the system altogether.

-The low cost of process allows it to serve as a single abstraction to simplify typical event-based, callback-based, or scheduling idioms used in building software.
+The low cost of processes allows it to serve as a single abstraction to simplify typical event-based, callback-based, or scheduling idioms used in building software.

 For example, annual jobs can be represented as a infinite looping program that sleeps for a year:

 ```lyric
 (loop (sleep (duration :years 1))